-Let’s have a look at the most popular Brass Instruments, giving each an overview of the pros & cons of how easy they are to learn.
+Let’s have a look at the most popular brass instruments, giving each an overview of the pros and cons of how easy they are to learn.

-This popularity emphasises everything that is positive about choosing a Cornet or Trumpet to learn.
-Affordable (Sonata Trumpet and Cornet c.£150), smaller size ideal for the younger player, and as you find more of them in bands, better opportunity to perform!
+This popularity emphasises everything that is positive about choosing a cornet or trumpet to learn.
+Affordable (Montreux trumpet and cornet), smaller size ideal for the younger player and as you find more of them in bands, better opportunity to perform!

 Tenor Horn/French Horn

-Again, they are both affordable at the student, beginner level, with a Sonata Tenor Horn and a Sonata mini-French Horn approx. £250.
+Again, they are both affordable at the student, beginner level, with a Montreux Tenor Horn and a Montreux Mini-French Horn.
 The techniques are the same for all valve instruments, and with practice the lips and fingers will move in perfect sync to play the music.